Skip to main content

 These are just a few ways you can be kind to yourself with the extra income you may receive through a tax refund.
 Whether you receive $500 or $5,000, it's up to you to decide how you will use this money.

-This blog is up to date as of November 2022 and has not been updated for changes in the law, administration or current events.
+This blog is up to date as of November 2024 and has not been updated for changes in the law, administration, or current events.
+This information is intended to be educational.
+It is general in nature and should not be considered financial, legal, or tax advice.
+Consult an attorney or a tax professional regarding your specific situation.

 • Tags: